Gethe/wow-ui-source/README.markdown

 target hit by Flame Shock.
 The ability's cooldown has been reduced to 4 seconds, down from 10.

+  * Grounding Totem cooldown has been increased to 25 seconds, up from 15.

   * Magma Totem now lasts for 60 seconds, up from 21.

   * Stoneclaw Totem's area-of-effect threat pulse no longer affects critters.